-Appendix I: Financial Accountability I-5: Exclusion of Medicaid Payment for Room and Board a.
-Services Furnished in Residential Settings.
-Select one:
+I-5: Exclusion of Medicaid Payment for Room and Board

 No services under this waiver are furnished in residential settings other than the private residence of the individual.

 As specified in Appendix C, the state furnishes waiver services in residential settings other than the personal home of the individual.